-Conduct a brief history and examination concurrently with the initiation of therapy (Box 6-9, p.189).
-The presence of any of the features of a severe exacerbation listed in Box 6-10 are an indication of the need for urgent treatment and immediate transfer to hospital (Evidence D).
-Oxygen saturation from pulse oximetry of <92% on presentation (before oxygen or bronchodilator treatment) is associated with high morbidity and likely need for hospitalization; saturation of 92-95% is also associated with higher risk.672 The FDA has issued a caution about potential overestimation of oxygen saturation by pulse oximetry in people with dark skin color.654 Agitation, drowsiness and confusion are features of cerebral hypoxemia.
+Conduct a brief history and examination concurrently with the initiation of therapy (Box 12-1, p.199).
+The presence of any of the features of a severe exacerbation listed in Box 12-2 are an indication of the need for urgent treatment and immediate transfer to hospital (Evidence D).
+Oxygen saturation from pulse oximetry of <92% on presentation (before oxygen or bronchodilator treatment) is associated with high morbidity and likely need for hospitalization; saturation of 92-95% is also associated with higher risk.
+Note that oxygen saturation by pulse oximetry may be overestimated in people with dark skin color.
+Agitation, drowsiness and confusion are features of cerebral hypoxemia.
 A quiet chest on auscultation indicates minimal ventilation, insufficient to produce a wheeze.

-Several clinical scoring systems such as PRAM (Preschool Respiratory Assessment Measure) and PASS (Pediatric Asthma Severity Score) have been developed for assessing the severity of acute asthma exacerbations in children.808
+Several clinical scoring systems such as PRAM (Preschool Respiratory Assessment Measure) and PASS (Pediatric Asthma Severity Score) have been developed for assessing the severity of acute asthma exacerbations in children.